Mario8802/Mario8802/README.md

 ## 👋 About Me

 Greetings!
-I am Mario Koshnicharov, a dedicated software engineer with a strong focus on Python and PostgreSQL.
+I am Mario, a dedicated software engineer with a strong focus on Python.
 My journey in software development is driven by a passion for learning and tackling complex problems.
 Below, you'll find a showcase of my projects, course completions, and certifications from SoftUni.

 ## 📚 Python Courses Completed at SoftUni